A T3 resin uptake (also called a T3 uptake or T3RU) is a blood test performed as part of an evaluation of thyroid function.

 Results of the T3 resin uptake are commonly available in 1-2 days.

 The T3RU is considered a safe procedure.
-However, as with many medical tests, some problems can occur with having blood drawn:
+However, as with many medical tests, some problems can occur with having blood drawn.
+These include:

 Having a blood test is relatively painless.
-Still, many children are afraid of needles.
+Still, many kids are afraid of needles.
 Explaining the test in terms your child can understand might help ease any fear.

 Allow your child to ask the technician any questions he or she might have.
 Tell your child to try to relax and stay still during the procedure, as tensing muscles and moving can make it harder and more painful to draw blood.
 It also may help for your child to look away when the needle is being inserted into the skin.